rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 tags: draft
 ---

-I think that I have figured out what a Continuous Integration (CI) server *should* do.
+I think I have figured out what a Continuous Integration (CI) server *should* do.
 It is very simple.
 Yet common CI tools like Jenkins make it hard or near impossible.

 ## What is CI?